Health

 What are the recommended vaccines for adults?

-Specific vaccines are recommended for certain conditions and in various age groups, particularly in older adults since the body’s ability to fight infections can decrease over time.
-The Centers for Disease Control and Prevention’s (CDC) immunization schedule for adults can help you determine which vaccine is right for your age, lifestyle or medical condition, taking into consideration which vaccines you may have already received.
-You can always consult your health care provider or pharmacist for more information.
+Specific vaccines are recommended for certain conditions and various age groups, particularly in older adults since the body’s ability to fight infections can decrease as we age.
+The Centers for Disease Control and Prevention (CDC) developed and regularly update an immunization schedule for adults to help you determine which vaccine is right for you based on your age, medical history, lifestyle and underlying medical conditions.
+The schedule also takes into consideration which vaccines you may have already received.
+You can always consult your healthcare provider or pharmacist for more information.

-Adults should make sure they are up to date on the most common recommended vaccines below:
+Adults should make sure they are up to date on the most common recommended vaccines:

 - Seasonal influenza (flu) – Everyone six months and older should get a flu vaccine every year to help reduce the risk of flu and its complications.